callthis/fiction/more-on-personality.md

 A professional who can answer the above types of questions, has at least bothered to ponder about such topics at a more reasonable depth of research and understanding.
 The rest, should not be qualified as professionals.

 [^1]: By the way, those who aren't even anthropocentric, simply cannot be egocentric or narcissistic.
-But they can most certainly be morons.
+But they can most certainly be morons for going up against the powers that be, and then simply perishing in their fight against injustice.

 </details>